-Delaying the approval of an applicant can also be viewed as a denial or refusal to rent.
-For example:

-• Property A, which normally takes one week to screen applicants, takes over 3 weeks to screen a Hispanic applicant.
-The applicant gets tired of waiting and decides to move to a different property.
-The Hispanic applicant could file a complaint alleging that Property A's delay in approving his application was merely a ploy to discourage him from living there because of his national origin.

-Similarly, attempting to discourage an applicant can also be viewed as a denial or refusal to rent.
-For example:

-• During its initial interview a family with young children is told that the property has few if any families with young children; that most of the residents are singles who do not like to be disturbed by early morning noise.
-The family could file a complaint alleging that the property was attempting to discourage them because of their familial status.
+- Property A takes an excessively long time (2 weeks) to screen a Hispanic applicant and make the decision of whether to accept his application, so the applicant accepts a unit at property B. If Property A normally screens applicants within 1 week, the applicant could move into Property B and then file a complaint that Property A's delay was merely a ploy to discourage him from living at Property A because of his national origin. - A family with young children is informed during its initial interview that the property does not have any families with young children and many of the existing residents work late at night and do not like to be disturbed by early morning noise.
+The family could file a complaint alleging that the property was attempting to discourage it's application on the basis of familial status.

-Questions pertaining to the racial makeup or family composition of the property's residents pose additional problems.
-It is common for applicants to inquire, "What kind of people live here?"
-This question is often an attempt to learn the race, national origin, or number of children living on the property.

-It is important to not provide information on the protected status of your property's residents because doing so could discourage an applicant based upon his/her protected status.
+Questions Pertaining to the Protected Status of the Property's Residents

+It is common for applicants to inquire, "What kinds of people live here?"
+This question is often an attempt by the applicant to learn the race, national origin, or number of children of the property's residents.
+It is important to not provide information on the protected status of your property's residents because in doing so, it is very easy to either encourage or discourage the applicant based upon his/her protected status.
 For example,

-· Connie, an Asian applicant, asks the manager, "Do you have many Asians living here?"
-The manager answers "no." Even if the manager answers Connie's question truthfully, her answer may discourage Connie from living there.
+• Connie, an applicant asks the manager, "Do you have many Asians that live here?"
+The manager truthfully answers "no." The answer may discourage Connie or other members of her household because they are Asian.

-The best answer to this type of question is, "We rent to anyone who meets our selection criteria, and if you do, we'd love to have you as a resident.
+The best answer to this type of question is "we rent to anyone who meets our selection criteria, and if you do, we'd love to have you.
 Would you like an application?"

-If the applicant continues to ask questions about the protected status of the residents, it is appropriate for the housing provider to say, "Fair housing law prohibits me from answering that question or providing that kind of information to you."
+Change the subject and move on with the interview.
+If the applicant continues to ask questions about the protected status of the residents, it is appropriate for the housing provider to say "fair housing law prohibits me from answering that question or providing that information."